A commitment to serve Malagasy communities

 Over 40 years of commitment

-A pioneer in the implementation of benefit-sharing best practices towards local communities surrounding plant collection for four decades, Serdex has been an active member of the Union for Ethical BioTrade (UEBT) since 2008.
-Since its creation, respecting traditional know-how, improving the living conditions of local populations, and ensuring that our local suppliers become increasingly competent in terms of social responsibility, by even reaching the plant collection areas, have been at the heart of Serdex’s sustainable development.
+A pioneer in the implementation of benefit-sharing best practices towards local communities surrounding plant collection for four decades, Seppic Lons has been an active member of the Union for Ethical BioTrade (UEBT) since 2008.
+Since its creation, respecting traditional know-how, improving the living conditions of local populations, and ensuring that our local suppliers become increasingly competent in terms of social responsibility, by even reaching the plant collection areas, have been at the heart of Lons site's sustainable development.

-In Madagascar today, nearly 3,000 pickers benefit from Serdex's supply chain, and local partners ensure quality control and traceability thanks to the transfer of expertise.
-Serdex and its partners are committed to improving the living conditions of the communities where the harvesters live, particularly by providing infrastructural support for education.
-With the support of its customers, Serdex contributes to:
+Seppic Lons and its partners are committed to improving the living conditions of the communities where the harvesters live, particularly by providing infrastructural support for education.
+With the support of its customers, Seppic contributes to:

-- Nutrition and health initiatives, with participation in nutrition programs (12 ongoing programs), well construction (six in 2019), and providing support to several health centers through the construction of new buildings, the renovation and purchase of medical equipment, and capacity-building training for 20 teachers in six schools.
+- Nutrition and health initiatives, with participation in nutrition programs for more than 2,000 children per year, construction of wells, and support for 7 health centers through the construction of new buildings or the renovation and purchase of medical equipment,

 - Skills-building initiatives, with the strengthening of the traceability, control and verification process of the Centella asiatica supply chain.

 The Non-Governmental Organization (NGO) we work with in Madagascar has a robust methodology for identifying and prioritizing community needs and a strong delivery capacity that has enabled us to replicate this type of program for 20 years:

 In 2022, for example, Seppic supported a school building project in Saharevo as well as a water supply project in Ambohidray.